-A Choy Lee Fut practitioner learns to use the body as one complete unit, by training a strong stable but very agile horse stance combined with very fast and fluid hand and foot techniques.
+A Choy Lee Fut practitioner learns to use the body as one complete unit, by training a strong, stable but agile horse stance combined with fast and fluid hand and foot techniques.
 All punches, kicks, palms, knees and elbows follow the 8 directions of the Ba Gwa, which allows for all angles of attack and defence.

 In class students will learn:

 * Strength, conditioning and flexibility

 * Reflex and coordination training

 * Shaolin animal training